Telerehabilitation

 How specialists prescribe treatment plans

-3. Set parameters — for each exercise: sets, reps, hold duration, rest between sets
+- Set parameters — for each exercise: mode, sets, reps or duration, hold time, rest between sets

 Three scopes of plans